osmlab/atlas-checks/docs/checks/addressPointMatch.md

      {
          // Object is an instance of Point return object instanceof Point
+                 // And does not have an Associated Street Relation && !hasAssociatedStreetRelation(object)
                  // And has a street number specified && object.getTag(ADDRESS_STREET_NUMBER_KEY).isPresent()
-                 // And if the street name key has a value of null or if the street name key is not present && Strings.isEmpty(object.tag(POINT_STREET_NAME_KEY));
+                 // And if the street name key has a value of null or if the street name key is not
+                 // present
+                 && Strings.isEmpty(object.tag(POINT_STREET_NAME_KEY));
      }
 ```